pkamp3/cr-anthropic-demo/README.md

 # Voice Assistant with Twilio and Anthropic (Node.js)

+> [!NOTE] This branch adds `stream`ing tokens from Anthropic.
+This will improve the latency of the basic app by letting ConversationRelay and the Text-to-Speech step handle partial responses.
+After this step, we will add interruption handling.

 This application demonstrates how to use Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) and [ConversationRelay](), and the [Anthropic API](https://docs.anthropic.com) to create a voice assistant that can engage in two-way conversations over a phone call.
 Other branches in this repository demonstrate how to add more advanced features such as streaming, interruption handling, and tool/function calling.

 ## Prerequisites